wp-plugins/wp101/readme.txt

 == Screenshots ==

 1. The video tutorial selection and viewing interface.
-2. The configuration interface, where you can enter your API key, hide videos from the list, or add your own custom videos!
+2. The configuration interface, where you can enter your API key, hide videos from the list, or even add your own custom videos.

 == Changelog ==

+= 2.0.4 =
+* Replaced mentions of "WP101" with "Video Tutorials"
+* Replaced icons with a more generic icon.
+* Removed "Part 1," "Part 2," etc. from video titles.
+* Updated screenshots.

 = 2.0.3 =
 * Fix to ensure hardcoded API keys are not lost on upgrade.
 Thanks, @wp_smith